lericson/pylibmc/docs/reference.rst

    .. method:: serialize(value) -> bytestring, flag

-      Implement this method in order to change the default serialization implementation.
-This method takes a Python value and returns bytes *bytestring* and an integer *flag* field for storage in memcached.
-      Call the *_serialize* method to access the default behavior.
+      Serialize a Python value to bytes *bytestring* and an integer *flag* field for storage in memcached.
+The default implementation has special cases for bytes, ints/longs, and bools, and falls back to pickle for all other objects.
+Override this method to use a custom serialization format, or otherwise modify the behavior.

       *flag* is exposed by the memcached protocol.
 It adds flexibility in terms of encoding schemes: for example, objects *a* and *b* of